MariaDB Package Repository Setup and Usage

 The binaries in MariaDB Corporation's MariaDB Repository are currently identical to the binaries in MariaDB Foundation's MariaDB Repository that is configured with the MariaDB Repository Configuration Tool.

-By default, the script will configure your system to install from the repository of the latest GA version of MariaDB.
-That is currently MariaDB 10.7.
-If a new major GA release occurs and you would like to upgrade to it, then you will need to either manually edit the repository configuration file to point to the new version, or run the MariaDB Package Repository setup script again.
+By default, the script will configure your system to install from the 11.rolling repository which contains the latest stable version of MariaDB.
+If you would like to stick to a major long-term release series, then you will need to either manually edit the repository configuration file to point to that specific version or series, or run the MariaDB Package Repository setup script again.

 The script can also configure your system to install from the repository of a different version of MariaDB if you use the --mariadb-server-version option.